Inara Scott

 Career Interests

-Inara Scott practiced law for over a decade before joining the faculty at Oregon State University.
+Inara Scott practiced law for over a decade before joining the faculty at Oregon State University in 2012.
 Inara’s research at Oregon State centers on sustainable business, clean energy, and legal and policy implications of capitalism and climate change.
-In her administrative roles for the College of Business, she has served as the Associate Dean for Teaching and Learning Excellence, the College Hearing Officer, and is currently serving as Senior Associate Dean.
-She studies and writes on pedagogy in higher education and inclusive teaching, and has been nationally recognized for her work in the area of AI-responsive pedagogy.
+In her administrative roles for the College of Business, she has served as the Senior Associate Dean, the Associate Dean for Teaching and Learning Excellence, the College Hearing Officer, and is currently serving as Senior Advisor for Strategy and Innovation.
+She studies and writes on pedagogy in higher education and inclusive teaching, and has been internationally recognized for her work in the area of AI-responsive pedagogy.

 Background